-- a.
-Each home should utilize a variety of the following elements to enhance the home's character:
+- Each home should utilize a variety of the following elements to enhance the home's character:

 - Recessed or projecting balconies

 - Driveway pavers

 - Trellises

 - Awnings

 - Porches

 - Columns

 - Decorative doors and windows

 - Exterior moldings

 - Roof overhangs

 - Masonry

 - Wood or metal accents

 - Decorative lighting

 - Ledges

 - Arched windows

 - Shutters

 - b.
-The entry way of the home is required to be located so it is clearly visible from public view; it shall act as the home's focal point (CPTED principal).

-- The primary entry and windows shall be the dominant elements of the front façade.

-- Windows and doors should be aligned and sized to bring order to the building façade.

-• Windows and doors should be sufficiently recessed to create façade patterns that add variety and interest to the design of the home.

-• Integrate front porches, courtyards, or other entry features that create an attractive interface with front yard areas.
+The entry way of the home is required to be located allowing the entry way to be clearly visible from public view; it shall act as the home's focal point (CPTED principal). - The primary entry and windows shall be the dominant elements of the front façade. - Windows and doors should be aligned and sized to bring order to the building façade. - Windows and doors should be sufficiently recessed to create façade patterns that add variety and interest to the design of the home. - The front door/entry of the dwelling must be illuminated with an entry light that is controlled with a switch. - Integrate front porches, courtyards, or other entry features that create an attractive interface with front yard areas and feature arrival.
 Using steps or other design elements that feature arrival are encouraged.
-See below a.
-On lots with forward-facing garage plans, the garage portion of the dwelling shall not extend forward of the livable portion(s) of the dwelling by more than six feet.
-If a front-facing garage projects out from the porch or livable areas of the dwelling, the applicant shall provide portals, low courtyard walls with pilasters, or other de-emphasizing techniques for approval by the City, that extend forward of the garage face.
-Elements may encroach into the setback if deemed necessary.

-• Pillars, columns, and posts should be architecturally enhanced with stucco, brick, stone, or other authentic materials for visual interest.
+See Figure D - Pillars, columns, and posts should be architecturally enhanced with stucco, brick, stone, or other authentic materials for visual interest.

+Figure D